tivonahaug/ic1-challenge/README.md

 2. **Find Layovers**

-   Write a function that accepts a number of layovers and an either outbound or return designation, and prints a flight summary of that flight.
+   Write a function that accepts a number of layovers and flight direction (either outbound or return), and prints a flight summary of that flight.
 Use the function you wrote in step 1 to print the flight summaries.

    ```JavaScript
    function findFlightsWithNumLayovers(numLayovers, flightDirection) {}